-The Safeguarding and Wellbeing Manager considers the student's immediate support needs and the appropriateness of intervening under the Fitness to Study Policy and Procedure.
+The Deputy Head of SEND, Mental Health & Wellbeing considers the student's immediate support needs and the appropriateness of intervening under the Fitness to Study Policy and Procedure.

 Where the student's continued presence on campus poses a risk to themselves and/or others, suspension from studies can be put in place using the normal procedure.
 In all cases of suspension, the Safeguarding team must be informed.
 In addition, a risk assessment should be undertaken by the Head of Department/Service as a matter of priority, with support from the Safeguarding Team.